orvalho/countries/README.md

 ## Countries app

-Practicing how to use useState and useEffect hooks and reuse code.
+Practicing how to use useState and useEffect hooks, reuse code and perform typechecking with PropTypes.

 ### App